yonkahlon/Zenject/README.md

     * Zenject is primarily designed to work within Unity3D.
 However, it can also be used as a general purpose DI framework outside of Unity3D.
 In order to do this, you can use the DLL provided in the Releases section of the GitHub page, or use the solution at `AssemblyBuild/Zenject.sln` to build it with the build configurations "Not Unity Debug" and "Not Unity Release".
 Note also that if multi-threading support is needed (for eg. if used with ASP.NET MVC) then you will also have to define ZEN_MULTITHREADING

 * **Lazily instantiated objects and the object graph**
     * Zenject will only instantiate any objects that are referenced in the object graph that is generated based on the bindings that you've invoked in your installer.
 Internally, how it works is that Zenject has one single class that represents the root of the entire object graph (aka IDependencyRoot).
 For unity projects this is typically the 'UnityDependencyRoot' class.
-This class has a dependency on all ITickable, IInitializable, and IDisposable objects.
-This is important to understand because it means that any class that you bind to ITickable, IInitializable, or IDisposable will always be created as part of the initial object graph of your application.
+This class has a dependency on all `ITickable`, `IInitializable`, and `IDisposable` objects.
+This is important to understand because it means that any class that you bind to `ITickable`, `IInitializable`, or `IDisposable` will always be created as part of the initial object graph of your application.
 And only otherwise will your class be lazily instantiated when referenced by another class.

 * **The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
     * It may be because the 'script execution order' of the Zenject classes 'SceneContext', 'SceneFacade', or 'GlobalFacade' are incorrect.
 These classes should always have the earliest or near earliest execution order.
 This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
 However if you are compiling Zenject yourself or have a unique configuration you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.